 Chiseldon Parish Council is comprised of 15 councillors that have either been elected or co-opted.
 Currently, our councillors consist of business owners, business people, and local people who have retired and can bring their experience and skills to the council.

 Councillors volunteer their time in order to help and have a say in their local community.
 None receive any payment or allowance other than reimbursement of expenses incurred in the line of duty.
 The only paid official is the Parish Clerk, which a legally required post.

 If a position on the council or committee is contested, an election decided by the parish constituents takes place.
 Councillors can serve a maximum of 5 years before requiring to be re-appointed.
 In order to become a councillor, you must be at least 18 years old and a UK, commonwealth and/or EU citizen.

 Chiseldon Parish Council is accredited as a Living Wage Employer.
 The Parish Council recognises the need to be a responsible employer and monitor salaries in line with the Living Wage calculations to ensure our staff are valued and are paid for the hard work they do.
 For further information, see our news item on becoming a Living Wage employer.

-- Parish Clerk and RFO – reports to the Council as an elected body
+- Parish Clerk – reports to the Council as an elected body

-- Administration Officer – reports to the Parish Clerk.
+- Administration Officer and RFO – reports to the Parish Clerk.